 Chile was recently awarded the distinction of being one of the most sustainable travel destinations.
-The reality is that we Chileans still have a long path ahead until we can take on the responsibility that this recognition provides.
+The reality for Chile family travel options is that we Chileans still have a long path ahead until we can take on the responsibility that this recognition provides.

 Our country is one of the richest in the world when it comes to natural and dramatic landscapes.
 It’s this diversity of the land that gives us the perfect scenario for adventure and nature travel.